Border reivers: Legislation

-Border surnames
+Border Surnames

 Hermitage Castle, the strength of Liddesdale and an important stronghold for the Scottish Marches.
 Its holder, the Keeper of Liddesdale, usually had equal status to the Scottish Wardens of the Marches.

-Surnames in the Anglo-Scottish Borders were not merely hereditary identifiers, but functioned as markers of kinship and power.
-These familial groups emerged during a period of sustained conflict, particularly following the Scottish Wars of Independence, where the need for organized, often violent, defense and raiding operations reshaped social and political structures along the frontier.
+In the Borders, kinship bonds were of greater importance and were typically stronger horizontally, among siblings and cousins, whereas elsewhere lineage held greater significance.
+These familial groups emerged during a period of sustained conflict, particularly following the Wars of Scottish Independence, where the need for organised, often violent, defence and raiding operations reshaped social and political structures along the frontier.
+Kinship bonds could override differences in social status in cases of violent offences.
+Branches of families lived sometimes three to four households under one heidsman who accounted for their defence.